 Computer and Information Sciences

 Visual and Performing Arts

 Other 4-Year Public Colleges

 The list of schools below have been selected by researching which schools offer similar programs to Wright State University.

-- Central State University in Wilberforce, OH (11 miles away)
+- Central State University in Independence, OH (11 miles away)

-- Miami University - Oxford in Oxford, OH (40 miles away)
+- Miami University - Oxford in Middletown, OH (40 miles away)

-- Indiana University - East in Richmond, IN (44 miles away)
+- Indiana University - East in New Albany, IN (44 miles away)

-- Northern Kentucky University in Highland Heights, KY (55 miles away)
+- Northern Kentucky University in Florence, KY (55 miles away)